Starrybelle15/Tech-Internship/Medbot/Documentation.md

 📄 Documentation Report: Pediatric Pulmonology Medical Chatbot

-1. ✅ Project Overview
+1. ✅ OVERVIEW OF THE PROJECT
-Title:
-A Pediatric Pulmonology Medical Chatbot
+Title: A Pediatric Pulmonology Medical Chatbot

 Objective:
 To develop a conversational AI assistant that provides informative, medically relevant responses related to pediatric pulmonary conditions such as asthma, bronchiolitis, cystic fibrosis, and pneumonia, based on structured and curated medical data.

-2. 📂 Data Collection
+2. 📂 DATA COLLECTION

 Data Source:
 The chatbot was trained on a set of plain-text .txt files containing:
-Disease definitions
+1.Disease definitions
-Symptoms
+2. Symptoms
-Red flags
+3. Red flags
-Treatment guidelines
+4. Treatment guidelines
-General advice
+5. General advice

 These files were manually curated and sourced from:
-Pediatric pulmonology textbooks
+1. Pediatric pulmonology textbooks
-Publicly available medical guidelines (e.g., CDC, WHO) Verified medical websites and publications
+2. Publicly available medical guidelines (e.g., CDC, WHO)

-Data Preprocessing:
+3. Verified medical websites and publications

+DATA PREPROCESSING:
-Merged the two .txt files into a one structured dataset knowledge base.
+1. Merged the two .txt files into a one structured dataset knowledge base.
-Cleaned for consistency: removed line breaks, standardized medical terms.
+2. Cleaned for consistency: removed line breaks, standardized medical terms.

 Categorized into:
-definition
+1. definition
-symptoms
+2. symptoms
-red_flags
+3. red_flags
-advice
+4. advice

-3. 🧠 Model Architecture
+3. 🧠 MODEL ARCHITECTURE

 Model Used:
-spaCy TextCategorizer (for intent detection) Rule-based Classifier (fallback)
+1. spaCy TextCategorizer (for intent detection)
+2. Rule-based Classifier (fallback)

 No deep learning or large language models were trained from scratch.

 Simple logic maps user queries to conditions using classification and keyword-based rules.

 spaCy Pipeline:
-Pretrained en_core_web_trf transformer model (based on RoBERTa) Custom categories for:
+Pretrained en_core_web_trf transformer model (based on RoBERTa)

+Custom categories for:
-Asthma
+1. Asthma
-Bronchiolitis
+2. Bronchiolitis
-Pneumonia
+3. Pneumonia
-Cystic Fibrosis
+4. Cystic Fibrosis
-Others
+5. Others

 Intent Prediction:
 Input text → spaCy → TextCategorizer → Predicted condition with confidence score

-4. 🌐 Gradio Integration
+4. 🌐 INTEGRATION OF GRADIO IN THE CHATBOT

-Why Gradio?
+Why Gradio?:
-Easy interface for non-developers
+1. Easy interface for non-developers
-Instant deployment in notebooks
+2. Instant deployment in notebooks
-Native support for markdown & chat history
+3. Native support for markdown & chat history

-5. 🤗 Deployment on Hugging Face Spaces
+6. 🤗 DEPLOYMENT ON HUGGING FACE SPACES

-Why Hugging Face Spaces?
+Why Hugging Face Spaces?:
-Free hosting for AI demos
+1. Free hosting for AI demos
-Public access via web
+2. Public access via web
-Integration with GitHub
+3. Integration with GitHub

-Your chatbot is now live at:
+The chatbot is now live at:
 link to huggingface repo: https://huggingface.co/spaces/QueenS5Ella/Royalty

-6. 🛡️ Limitations & Ethical Considerations
+7. 🛡️ LIMITATIONS AND ETHICAL CONSIDERATIONS

 Not a Medical Device:
-This chatbot does not provide diagnoses.
+1. This chatbot does not provide diagnoses.
-It’s intended for informational and educational purposes only.
+2. It’s intended for informational and educational purposes only.
-Should not be used as a replacement for a licensed pediatric pulmonologist.
+3. Should not be used as a replacement for a licensed pediatric pulmonologist.

 Limitations:
-Only recognizes predefined conditions.
+1. Only recognizes predefined conditions.
-No real-time symptom analysis.
+2. No real-time symptom analysis.
-Does not support multi-turn complex reasoning.
+3. Does not support multi-turn complex reasoning.

-7. 📈 Future Improvements I Plan on Making to the Chatbot:
+8. 📈 FUTURE IMPROVEMENT I PLAN ON MAKING TO THE CHATBOT:
-Integration with OpenAI GPT or a fine-tuned LLM for better generalization.
+1. Integration with OpenAI GPT or a fine-tuned LLM for better generalization.
-Voice interface for accessibility.
+2. Voice interface for accessibility.
-Rich UI with links to trusted sources (e.g., AAP, Mayo Clinic).
+3. Rich UI with links to trusted sources (e.g., AAP, Mayo Clinic).
-Expand to other pediatric specialties (e.g., cardiology, neurology).
+4. Expand to other pediatric specialties (e.g., cardiology, neurology).

-9. 👨‍🔬 Sample Interaction
+9. 👨‍🔬 SAMPLE OF AN INTERACTION WITH THE CHATBOT
 User: My 2-year-old has a persistent cough and wheezing.

 Bot: Possible Condition: Asthma (Confidence: 0.88)